Orchestra Elastique at Café Oto

 After the film’s conclusion, the band started without pause.
 The montage-like nature of the score permeated their improvised live performance, with musicians interacting as much or as little as was necessary.
 At times they improvised in unison, at other times they were a noisy collage of individuals sharing a stage.
 Guests drifted in and out over the course of the concert, with bowed banjos and mandolins thickening the band’s sound at points.
 Orchestra Elastique took the audience on a far-ranging journey filled with colour, variety and tangibility.

 Disappointingly, the two front men were committed to acting as men possessed, suggesting that the music was a ritualistic event: Antoine Gilleron’s improvised vocal yelps reminded of a half-baked Damo Suzuki and Bruno Humberto’s heavily animated ukulele plucking was more ridiculous than compelling.
 The persistent drive of the skilled rhythm section was the real highlight of the evening.

-For further information about Orchestra Elastique and future events visit here.
+For further information and future events visit Orchestra Elastique’s website here.